dreecer1/acala-wiki/learn/basics/acala-evm/acala-evm-composable-defi-stack/README.md

 Acala and all Substrate-based chains are fundamentally different from Ethereum.
 If we are trying to emulate an Ethereum node, we will suffer from the worst of both worlds.
 It will be a step backward for us to inherit all the restrictions from a legacy blockchain platform.

 We see EVM as one part of the Acala/Substrate/Polkadot, together the Acala network will provide a categorically different experience.
-Acala EVM will try to achieve these design goals
+Acala EVM will try to achieve these design goals:

 1. Enable users to have a complete full-stack Acala \(and Substrate\) experience seamlessly with a single wallet.
 2. Enable protocol composability for EVM and runtime